Profile

 1. 1

-Place the salted herrings in a large bowl and cover with cold water.
-Soak in the fridge for 12 hours, changing the water every 4 hours to remove excess salt.
+Place the salted herrings in a large bowl and cover them completely with cold water.
+Soak in the fridge for 12 hours, changing the water every 4 hours.
+This step is essential for reducing excess salt so the finished Bismarck herring tastes balanced rather than harsh.

 2. 2